dmnelson/winston/README.md

 ### Constraints

-Constraints can be set for specific variables and would be evaluated only when all those variables are set and one of them has changed; Or globals, in which case, they'd evaluated for every assignment.
+Constraints can be set for specific variables and are evaluated based on the active solver strategy.
+Global constraints are evaluated for every assignment; some solvers (like MAC) also use constraints to prune domains.

 ```ruby
 csp.add_constraint(:a) { |a| a > 0 } # positive value